suraj9741/koko/terraform/README.md

     -   **availability_zone** : Give the availability zone where you want to create subnet

-- Need to change inside `/terraform/vpc/output.tf` this file.
+- Need to change inside [terraform/vpc/output.tf](vpc/output.tf) this file.
 If we are creating VPC then we need to uncomment all data inside the file
+---

-### For use existing VPC need to do following changes
+### Use existing VPC need to do following changes
-- variable need to change as per your requirement inside `/terraform/variables.tf`
+- variable need to change as per your requirement inside [variables.tf](variables.tf)

     -   **existing_vpc**: This variable is you need to set true/false if its true then it will use existing resources and if its false then it will create new resources.
 For us now we need to set as **true**